Magic: The Gathering: Magic Pro League and the Player's Tour (2019-2022)

 Starting with a partial season in 2019, the new organized play structure for Magic: The Gathering split into digital and tabletop play with separate Mythic Championships for Magic: The Gathering Arena and tabletop play.
 The Magic Pro League (MPL) included the top 32 players from the previous season, although two players turned down their spots.
 The players were notably given a $75,000/year salary and the opportunity to win much more money in exclusive tournaments.
 The new system consisted of several interconnected circuits: The Player's Tour, The Magic Pro League, Challengers/Rivals, Tabletop Mythic Championships, and Arena Mythic Championships.
 The new organized play system did maintain the yearly World Championship, but it was made a more exclusive 16 player tournament.
 In order to compete in the World Championship in this structure you must have placed top four in MPL, placed top four in the Challengers/Rivals League, won one of the seven tabletop or arena Mythic Championships, or won of the previous year's World Championship.

 While the Mythic Championships and Magic Pro League catered to the highest level of competitive play, the Player's Tour system was meant to give a path for average players to go from their local game store to the World Championship.
 There were three regional Player's Tours for Europe, Asia-Pacific, and the Americas.
 There were several ways to qualify for a regional Player's Tour, including local store events, accumulating points at Gran Prix/MagicFests, and winning on Magic: The Gathering Online.

 In 2021, it was announced that the competitive play system would undergo another shift.
-Wizards of the Coast stressed a return to in-person play and the disbandment of The Magic Pro League after the 2021–2022 season.
-According to several players from the MPL, the messaging they received was that competitive Magic would no longer be supported as a full-time, high-paid esports profession.
+Wizards of the Coast stressed a return to in-person play and the end of The Magic Pro League after the 2021–2022 season.
+According to several players from the MPL, the message they received was that competitive Magic would no longer be supported as a full-time, high-paid esports profession.